BA / BS / Masters of Divinity / Ed.D

 I had no idea I would grow up to love horses.
-My first memorable experience on a horse was at my grandparents farm riding “Silver,” a beautiful palomino horse who was a gentle giant.
+My first memorable experience on a horse was at my grandparent's farm riding “Silver,” a beautiful palomino horse who was a gentle giant.
 I didn’t grow up on a farm but on 1st Street in Willmar, MN.
 I always had a love for animals, mostly dogs and cats.
 While in high school I talked my dad into building me a huge cage in our back yard so I could raise rabbits for my FFA project.
 I started to love horses when I met my cowboy, Doug.
-Doug and I have been married for 15 years and have four daughters, five grandchildren, ten horses, five dogs and two cats.
+Doug and I have been married for 15 years and have four daughters, five grandchildren, twelve horses, one dog, and four cats.

 I am a Licensed Independent Clinical Social Worker.
-For the past 19 years I have been a School Social Worker and have done some private practice on the side.
+For the past 23 years I have been a School Social Worker and have done some private practice on the side.
 In 2014, Doug and I opened up a charter school, DREAM Technical Academy, in Willmar.
 This new school was one of our dreams, to provide a place for students to explore their dreams through individualized project-based learning.
-In 2016, we embarked on our next dream by opening Delta Equine Center, to provide equine assisted therapy and learning opportunities.
+In 2016, we embarked on our next dream by opening Delta Equine Center, to provide equine-assisted learning opportunities.

-Delta Equine Center is an 8 acre ranch nestled in the beautiful, rolling hills just 5 miles NE of Willmar, Minnesota near the Glacial Ridge Trail.
+Delta Equine Center is an 8-acre ranch nestled in the beautiful, rolling hills just 5 miles NE of Willmar, Minnesota near the Glacial Ridge Trail.
 Delta Equine Center is committed to providing the highest level of services through positive, supportive, experiential learning.
-We seek to improve the well being of individuals, families, and communities through our innovative programs.
-We work with schools, community agencies, hospitals, treatment facilities, businesses and governmental bodies to achieve individual or group goals.
+We seek to improve the well being of horses, individuals, families, and communities through our innovative programs.
+We work with schools, community agencies, businesses, and governmental bodies to achieve individual or group goals.